machinelabs/docs.machinelabs.ai/src/guide/quickstart.md

 To train our model we need to get access to the MNIST dataset.

-You may be aware that using Keras we could directly import the MNIST dataset from `keras.datasets`, but for the purpose of this quickstart we'd rather like to fetch it manually so that you learn how to work with datasets when using the MachineLabs platform.
+Keras makes it really easy to use the MNIST dataset which means we could directly import it from `keras.datasets`, but for the purpose of this quickstart we'd rather like to fetch it manually so that we learn how to work with datasets when using the MachineLabs platform.

 Every lab comes with an `ml.yaml` file by default that sets important configurations for the [execution](executions.html).
 Jump right in there and add the following section.